 Research in History

-The University of Exeter is home to many world-class historians with a wide range of research interests.
+The University of Exeter is home to world-class historians with a wide range of research interests.
 Our research groups listed below combine staff and postgraduate students from both campuses and include researchers specialising in political, religious, cultural, social and economic history:

-Exeter historians excel at research supervision and are eager to recruit more high-calibre students.
-Since 2000 the number of full-time students carrying out PhD study within the Department has increased dramatically, as have the number of doctoral awards per annum.
+The history department hosts a lively community of postgraduate students.
+Since 2000 the number of full-time students carrying out PhD study within the Department has increased significantly.
 We have quadrupled the number of externally awarded studentships, and institutionally-provided bursaries have increased six-fold.
-We have invested heavily in dedicated study space, IT and other facilities for research students.
-We offer a coherent and robust programme of postgraduate training and a system of supervisory teams ensures effective supervision.
+The University has invested in enhancing its dedicated study space, IT and other facilities for research students.
+We offer a strong programme of postgraduate training and a system of supervisory teams that ensures effective supervision.